ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 </section>
 <section class="text-block">
 Macarelleta is a tiny beach with fenced dunes.
-From here you could get to the neighboring beach, Macarella, by the trail in the rocks.
+From here you can get to the neighboring beach, Macarella, by the trail in the rocks.
-This trail goes up to the peak of the rock and there are stunning views of the beach and the sea from there.
+This trail goes up to the peak of the rock and there are stunning views of the beach and the sea.
 </section>

 <div class="youtube-video" id="menorca-macarelleta" data-video-id="GGnSAi0yePc" width="1000" height="563"></div>